-- Available in Spanish and English languages via online delivery method. - Students should only enroll in classes and programs delivered in English at NUC University if they have adequately mastered the English language (reading, writing, and speaking).
+- Available in Spanish language via online delivery method. - Also, specialty in Education is available in English Language via online delivery method. - Students should only enroll in classes and programs delivered in English at NUC University if they have adequately mastered the English language (reading, writing, and speaking).
 Likewise, students should not enroll in courses and programs delivered in Spanish at NUC University unless they have an adequate master of the Spanish language. - Completing a course or program in a language other than English may reduce employability where English is required.